Guillermo-Andres/DBProject/README.md

 Represents the companies that employ the suppliers and provide the resources to be supplied by them.

 ### Order
-Represents the request made by the consumer for a specific resource.
+Represents the order made by the supplier which supplies the resource being requested by the consumer.
 It contains the total amount of the order, if the amount is zero the resource is donated (free), else, the resource must be purchased.
 It also contains the date in which the order was placed and its status.
 The order status determines if the order is pending confirmation, in process or delivered.

+### Request
+Represents the request made by a consumer for a specific resource.
+It contains the date when the request was issued.

 ### Payment Method
 Represents the payment method used by the consumer to acquire the desired resource.
 The consumer can pay for the order in cash, debit, credit, via remote payments or if the resource is donated, the payment method is none.

 ### Resources
 Generalization of the resources to be supplied to the consumers.
-It contains the resource price, the location from where is provided, and the quantity.
-If the resource is to be donated, not purchased, the price is zero.
+It contains the resource name, price, the location from where is provided, the quantity and a brief description of the product.
+If the resource is to be donated, instead of purchased, the price is zero.

 ### Water
 Specification of resources that represents drinking water.
 It contains the size (galloned, bottled, etc.), the brand, the type (regular, alkaline, carbonated, etc) and the unit size (number of bottles/gallons per package).